miccayo/RB07/README.md

 # RB07
-Website and launcher source for RB07 - https://rb07.herokuapp.com/ and http://pork.co.nf (redirect)
+Website and launcher source for RB07

 Don't ignore the license, please.